PlexOfDevs/PlexSkyBlock/README.md

 If you wish to request features, or notify me about an issue, please, make an issue.
 I will be sure to read it and reply quickly and appropriately.
 If you are reporting an issue with the plugin, be sure to include as many details as possible and steps to reproduce the issue.
 If you wish to suggest something for the plugin PLEASE be sure to include "suggestions" or "requests" in the title of the issue; make sure to be descriptive when asking for a feature, so I can be sure to know how to implement it, if I choose to do so.

-# Features (completed and coming soon)
+# Features
 - Main Features
-  - [x] SkyBlock infinite island generation
+  - [ ] SkyBlock infinite island generation
-  - [x] Magic SkyBlock cobblestone generator (Spawn rates of ores, and what ores spawn will soon be customizable).
+  - [ ] Magic SkyBlock cobblestone generator (Spawn rates of ores, and what ores spawn will soon be customizable).
-  - [x] Island teleportation
+  - [ ] Island teleportation
-  - [x] Island locking/unlocking
+  - [ ] Island locking/unlocking
-  - [x] Island Area Protection (What is protected on Player's islands will be configurable).
+  - [ ] Island Area Protection (What is protected on Player's islands will be configurable).
   - [ ] Deep customization in config.yml (Right now only basic configuration is available).
   - [ ] Island Members (Will be an option to turn this on/off, or to limit amount of members per island soon).
   - [ ] Island Kick/Ban (Will be an option to disable/enable these commands).